jhrcook/statistical-rethinking/ch10_counting-and-classification.md

   - example: UC Berkeley admissions data
       - this is binomial, but that is just a special case of the multinomial
-      - build both the binmial and Poisson models to compare them
+      - build both the binomial and Poisson models to compare them

 <!-- end list -->